-For well over twenty years, the Mississippi School for Mathematics and Science (MSMS) has hosted an annual Science Carnival at Pohl Gymnasium for local second and third grade students across Lowndes, Oktibbeha, and Clay counties to encourage an early interest in science education.
+For well over twenty years, Mississippi School for Mathematics and Science (MSMS) has hosted an annual Science Carnival at Pohl Gymnasium for local second and third grade students across Lowndes, Oktibbeha, and Clay counties to encourage an early interest in science education.
 This year also included Pickens County.

 This year, over 800 elementary school students participated in the interactive, science-oriented carnival.
 Current juniors and seniors at MSMS performed a host of different scientific demonstrations to the delight of the elementary school students watching.
 While the specific exhibits change slightly from year to year, the focus remains on key scientific principles such as inertia, electricity, the metrics system, properties of water, and color and light manipulation.